 Last, Zara has banned exotic animal products and animal testing from its production.
 Nevertheless, the brand still uses fur, wool, and animal hair.

-So while Zara is definitely putting in some effort to move towards sustainability, there could be done way more.
+So while Zara is definitely putting in some effort to move towards sustainability, it is definitely not enough.
 Looking at the size of the company, the brand could be a leader in the move towards a sustainable future.
 However, the business model of the company is still primarily focused on profit instead of the environment.

 The second brand we will be discussing is H&M. H&M is a bit further than Zara.
 In 2020 the brand was the highest scoring out of all the 250 fashion brands in the transparency index.
 This indicates that they publish very detailed reports about their practices.
-Just like Zara, H&M publishes information about gender equality, forced labor, and freedom of associations, however, H&M is a bit more detailed and has more evidence that supports their claims.
+Just like Zara, H&M publishes information about gender equality, forced labor, and freedom of associations.

 H&M also has projects to improve the wages of employees in the supply chain.
 However, there is little mention of enforcing a living wage across the supply chain.